Why the Inca Trail?

 4. Extras

-A quick dry towel, soap, walking poles, sleeping bags, snacks, a travel power adapter, a book
+A quick dry towel, soap, walking poles, sleeping bags, snacks, a travel power adapter

-As mentioned above, there are very limited toilet facilities, which also includes the lack of showers.
-Whilst some campsites may have shower facilities, they are not in the best condition and only produce cold water, so there is no real opportunity to have a proper shower until the entire Inca Trail is completed.
+As mentioned above, there are minimal toilet facilities, including the lack of showers.
+Whilst some campsites may have shower facilities, they are not all in the best condition and only produce cold water, so there is no real opportunity to have a proper shower until the entire Inca Trail is completed.
 This is why quick-dry towels should only be brought if you are going swimming at the end.
-It is also recommended that you pack plenty of wet wipes and hand sanitiser instead of soap.
+Packaging plenty of hand sanitiser instead of soap is also recommended.

-Walking poles and sleeping bags are definite must-haves, but I was pleasantly surprised to learn that you can rent these for a good price before you start the trek which your guide can help sort for you in advance.
+Walking poles and sleeping bags are must-haves, but I was pleasantly surprised to learn that you can rent these for a reasonable price before you start the trek.
+Your guide can help sort for you in advance.

-In terms of snacks, you can most certainly buy chocolates, fruit and granola bars to take with you before you start the trek, but all Tucan Travel tours cover this so you don’t have to.
+Regarding snacks, you can buy chocolates, fruit and granola bars to take with you before you start the trek.
+Your tour may include these, but you can never have too much chocolate, right?
 Instead I would advise focusing on the purchase of water before you begin the Inca Trail.

-Similarly with a travel adapter, there is no electricity available at the campsites so it is advised to bring a portable charger if you plan on using your phone for photos and videos.
+Like a travel adapter, there is no electricity available at the campsites, so you should bring a portable charger if you plan on using your phone for photos and videos.

-I would also advise to take some lip balm/Chapstick with you.
-I found it to be much more useful with the high altitude that is experienced which can quickly dry your lips.
-Long trekking days require you to be at the most comfortable that you can be, and even something as small as a lip moisturiser can make a big difference on this type of trip.
+I would also advise you to take some lip balm or chapstick with you.
+I found it to be much more useful at high altitudes, which can quickly dry your lips.
+Long trekking days require you to be as comfortable as possible, and even something as small as a lip moisturiser can make a big difference on this type of trip.

 5. Insect repellent and altitude sickness tablets

-Finally, my last bit of advice for what to pack on the Inca Trail, is to remember a good quality insect repellent.
-As it’s mostly colder at night and you are at a high altitude, you are less likely to come across as many insects or mosquitos as say the Amazon but it does definitely help on hot days and at the campsites where the chances of getting bitten are higher.
+Finally, my last advice is to remember a good quality insect repellent.
+As it’s mostly colder at night and you are at a high altitude, you are less likely to come across as many insects or mosquitos as say the Amazon but it does help on hot days and at the campsites where the chances of getting bitten are higher.

 Happy Trekking!

-Tucan Travel have many tours that include the Inca Trail to Machu Picchu.
-To read more about their Peru tours, trips and holidays click here.
+Tucan Travel recommend many tours that include the Inca Trail to Machu Picchu.
+To read more about their Peru tours, trips and holidays click here